-An option may be exercised in accordance with the terms of the 2013 Scheme at any time during a period to be determined and notified by the Directors to each grantee of the 2013 Scheme, or in the absence of such determination, a period commencing on a day upon which the offer for grant of the option is accepted and ending on the earlier of either the date on which such option lapses under the relevant provisions of the 2013 Scheme or 10 years from the date of offer of the option, subject to the provisions on early termination set out in the 2013 Scheme.
+An option could have been exercised in accordance with the terms of the 2013 Scheme at any time during a period determined and notified by the Directors to each grantee of the 2013 Scheme, or in the absence of such determination, a period commencing on a day upon which the offer for grant of the option was accepted and ending on the earlier of either the date on which such option lapsed under the relevant provisions of the 2013 Scheme or 10 years from the date of offer of the option, subject to the provisions on early termination set out in the 2013 Scheme.

-(f) Minimum period for which an option must be held before it can be exercised

-The Directors have the absolute discretion to fix the minimum period for which an option must be held before it can be exercised.
+(f) Minimum period for which an option must be held before it can be exercised The Directors had the absolute discretion to fix the minimum period for which an option had to be held before it could be exercised.

-(g) Payment on acceptance of option Pursuant to the 2013 Scheme, a nominal consideration of HK\$1.00 is payable on acceptance of the grant of an option.
+(g) Payment on acceptance of option Pursuant to the 2013 Scheme, a nominal consideration of HK\$1.00 was payable on acceptance of the grant of an option.